MarkusSprunck/luftballons99/README.md

 - How to dynamically insert code into the HTML?
 - How to use basic internationalisation of strings for the user interface?

+Code is based on:
+- Xcode 9 project,
+- Swift 4,
+- HTML (incl.
+SVG) and
+- JavaScript.

-You may find it here https://itunes.apple.com/developer/markus-sprunck/id1141912893?mt=8 in the AppStore.
+You may find the running application in the AppStore (https://itunes.apple.com/developer/markus-sprunck/id1141912893).

 In the main.html and main.js you will read mainly German comments, because this code was written together with my son Korbinian when he was a fifth-grader.
 The game is based on his ideas.